ItaiAxelrad/open-spec/docs/_partials/312000 Earth Moving-2.md

    1. 98% for road and parking areas
    1. 90% for all other areas
    1. In fill areas greater than 7 feet deep, fill shall be compacted to not less than 98% relative density.
-   1. If tests indicate work does not meet specified requirements, remove work, replace and retest at no cost to NREL.
+   1. If tests indicate work does not meet specified requirements, remove work, replace and retest at no cost to Owner.
    1. PROTECTION
    1. Maintenance
    1. Protect newly graded and topsoiled areas from actions of the elements.